Long Story Short

 Ham and turkey are both high in sodium, which can be bad for cats.
 Turkey is a leaner meat than ham, though.

 - Can Dogs Eat Pepperoni?
 Is It Too Bad for Dogs to Eat?

-- Can Cats Eat Canned Tuna?
-Is Tuna Safe for Cats?
-What About Mercury Poisoning?
+- Can Cats Eat Pork?
+Or Is It Bad for Cats?

 - Can Cats Eat Bacon?
 Is Raw Bacon Safe For Cats To Eat?